Maine Coons are one of the most popular cat breeds, but hairballs in Maine Coons are decidedly less popular.

 Decreased Appetite

-A cat refusing to eat usually indicates a serious medical problem, which could include a blockage (source 1).
+A cat refusing to eat often indicates a serious medical problem that requires urgent treatment (source 1).

 How Often Do Cats Have Hairballs?

-If your cat is producing hairballs more than once a week, it could be a sign that something more serious is going on, so it might be a good idea to visit the vet.
+Contact your vet if your cat is producing hairballs more than once a week as this could be a sign that something more serious is going on.

 Are Cat Hairballs Normal?

-Most cats naturally swallow a lot of fur as they groom themselves, which builds up in the digestive tract until it is big enough to be expelled, and the process starts all over again.
+The majority of cats naturally swallow a lot of fur as they groom themselves, which builds up in the cat’s digestive tract until it is big enough to be expelled whereby the process restarts!

 - Digestive Problems